Introduction to the digitalisation of Agriculture

 • In order to encourage inclusive, representative, and secure data ecosystems, governments should retain the right incentives for digital breakthroughs and seize new chances to act as knowledge brokers and facilitators of data-sharing.
 This further emphasises how crucial it is to maintain competition in the marketplaces for technology input.

-• When evaluating technology’s advantages (such as bettering the of life or reducing family labour), policymakers should also consider its drawbacks (such as the need for human capital or scepticism of technologies).
+• When evaluating technology’s advantages (such as bettering the quality of life or reducing family labour), policymakers should also consider its drawbacks (such as the need for human capital or scepticism of technologies).

 Highlights McKinsey report